Blank white background with no objects or features visible.

 by using a cloud agnostic platform such as TrueFoundry over Kong

 • Underestimating MCP governance maturity requirements.
-Kong gives you tool-level access controls — but that's not the same as governing what tools actually do.
-Production agents need guardrails that fire before and after every tool call, proper credential isolation, and a real policy engine.
+Kong gives you tool-level access controls, but that's not the same as governing what tools actually do.
+Production agents need guardrails firing before and after every tool call, credential isolation, and a real policy engine.
 Kong doesn't have that yet.

 Real Outcomes at TrueFoundry

-See the real results delivered by TrueFoundry against SageMaker
+see the real results delivered by TrueFoundry against Kong

 Automation Anywhere logo featuring stylized letter A in orange and yellow hues on white background.